 Admission Requirements: Applicants must meet the general admission requirements for admission to the college.
-To be successful in this program, students must have demonstrated Math and English competency to be placed in Algebra 1 and English 111.
-Students not achieving this level will be required to take developmental courses or receive departmental approval.
+Proficiency in oral and written communication skills and general mathematics is required.
+To be successful in this program, students must have demonstrated Math competency to be placed above Pre-Algebra.
+Students not achieving this level will be required to take developmental courses.

-CURRICULUM AND OTHER REQUIREMENTS CREDIT:

-ELECTRICAL WIRING AND OTHER RELATED COURSE S
+ELECTRICAL WIRING AND OTHER RELATED COURSES CREDITS

-BLD 111 Blueprint Reading & Building Co de 3
+BLD 111 Blueprint Reading & Building Code 3

 ELE 110 Home Electric Power 3

+Total Minimum Credits for Certificate 16

+SAF 127Industrial Safety

+ELE 138National Electrical Code

-ELE 133-134 Practical Electricity I-II 6
+ELE 133-134 Practical Electricity I-II

-ELE 138 National Electrical Code 2

-Total Minimum Credits for Certificate14
+ELE 110 Home Electric Power

+blb 111 blueprint Reading & building Code

-\ This course has a prerequisite.
+^{} This course has a prerequisite.
 Prerequisites for all courses are listed in the course description section at the back of the catalog.

 FALL Spring

 BLD 111 ELE 110

 ELE 133 ELE 134

-ELE 138
+ELE 138 SAF 127